-Perspective | This baseball season had a troubled, troubling beginning.
-Now I don’t want it to end.
+Perspective | With honesty and accountability, baseball salvaged its season.
+What a shame it has to end.

 Nowhere in MLB, nowhere in the NBA and NHL with their science-revering bubbles that allowed completed seasons, has there been a single leader — not one owner, GM, coach or manager — who spit on accountability or who “wore” only his own self-congratulation.
 You must look to the very top of our politics to find that.

-One reason all of MLB respected Clayton Kershaw’s second victory of this World Series so much is because, for years, he has “worn” every October failure — going back many disappointing years — despite being one of the greatest pitchers ever and the man most responsible for the Dodgers’ decade of success.
+One reason all of MLB respected Clayton Kershaw’s second win of this World Series so much is because, for years, he has “worn” every October failure — going back many disappointing years — despite being one of the greatest pitchers ever and the man most responsible for the Dodgers’ decade of success.

 In Game 5, for the first time, the Dodgers acknowledged publicly that Kershaw has aged, isn’t as dominant as he once was and could not be trusted to hold a lead deep into games.
-Before he ever took the field, Kershaw was told he’d probably be removed after about 21 hitters.
+Before he ever took the field, Kershaw was told he would probably be removed after about 21 hitters.
 Hand over your pride, for the team’s sake.

 Kershaw led, 4-2, entering the sixth inning and got the first two outs on two pitches.
 He was at 85 pitches, 30 to 40 fewer than he has thrown many times.
-Manager Dave Roberts came to the mound as incredulity crossed the faces of L.A. infielders, especially Justin Turner, who seemed to make the are-you-kidding-me case for keeping Kershaw in.
+Manager Dave Roberts came to the mound as incredulity crossed the faces of the infielders — especially Justin Turner, who seemed to make the “Are you kidding me?” case for keeping Kershaw in.

 Walking off the mound, and even afterward in victory, Kershaw looked like a general who noticed he suddenly had only three stars on his shoulder, not four.
 But he was accountable, saying he was aware of the game plan before the first pitch and accepted it.
 Perhaps giving cover to Roberts, Kershaw said the night “was a bit of a grind.
 I didn’t have my stuff like I did in Game 1.
 Slider wasn’t as sharp.”

-What he didn’t say: Two outs on two pitches and you hook me in mid-inning like a rookie?
+What he didn’t say: Two outs on two pitches and you hook me mid-inning like a rookie?

 Such maturity is just a new form of leadership for Kershaw, who’s showing both accountability in the present and the need to honestly wear his past.